yaml/yaml-spec/spec/spec.md

-A more compact notation is usable inside [flow sequences], if the [mapping] contains a _single key: value pair_.
+A more compact notation is usable inside [flow sequences], if the [mapping] contains a _single key/value pair_.
 This notation does not require the surrounding "**`{`**" and "**`}`**" characters.
 Note that it is not possible to specify any [node properties] for the [mapping]